denjn5/d3-tutorial/ReadMePart1.md

 5) ```.attr("display", function (d) { return d.depth ? null : "none"; })``` sets the display attribute of the ```<path>``` element for our *root* node to "none". (```display="none"``` tells SVG that this element will not be rendered.)
     * d.depth will equal 0 for the root node, 1 for its children, 2 for "grandchildren", etc.
+    * Want more layers in your sunburst?
+This visualization will add as many layers as you have in your data.
+We've limited to just 2 layers for simplicity in our explanation.
+(Advanced Idea: Imagine you've added many additional layers in the json, and maybe you don't always want to show all of those layers.
+You could use a d.depth test to limit the number of rings that actually appear on your viz.)

 6) ```.attr("d", arc)``` fills in all the "d" attributes of each ```<path>``` element with the values from our arc variable.
 Two important notes here:
     * The d attribute contains the actual directions for each line of this svg ```<path>``` element, see the example below.